Jindiande/Jindiande.github.io/_pages/about.md

 ---

 ## 📰 News
-- **Jan 2026** - I will join Department of Statistics and Data Science, NUS as a postdoc fellow.
+- **Jan 2026** - I will join Department of Statistics and Data Science, NUS as a postdoc research fellow.
 - **May 2025** - Submitted a new paper to NeurIPS 2025.
 - **March 2025** - Passed my Ph.D. defense. 🎉
 - **May 2024** – Started a research internship at ***Shanghai AI Lab***.